xyflow/react-flow-docs/docs/api/react-flow-instance.md

 ---
-title: Instance
+title: React Flow Instance
 ---

-You can receive a `reactFlowInstance` by using the `onLoad` callback:
+You can receive a `reactFlowInstance` by using the `onLoad` callback or with `useReactFlow` hook:

 ```javascript
 import React from 'react';